House (1977 film): Plot

-In Tokyo, a young girl known as Gorgeous, so called for her beauty, has plans for a summer vacation with her widowed father, a wealthy film composer who has been away in Italy on business.
-When he returns home, he surprises Gorgeous by announcing he has married a woman name Ryoko Ema.
-Distraught, Gorgeous goes to her bedroom and writes a letter to her aunt asking to come visit her for the summer instead.
-Gorgeous' aunt replies and allows her to come visit.
-Gorgeous invites her six friends: Prof, who is highly academic and very good at problem solving; Melody, who has an affinity for music; Kung Fu, who is athletic and especially skilled at kung fu; Mac, who has a big appetite; Sweet, who is bubbly and gentle; and Fantasy, who is a constant daydreamer, to come along with her.
-On arriving at the aunt's house, the girls are greeted by Gorgeous' aunt, to whom they present a watermelon.
+In Tokyo, a teenage girl known as Gorgeous, so called for her beauty, has plans for a summer vacation with her widowed father, a wealthy film composer who has been away in Italy on business.
+When he returns home, he surprises Gorgeous by announcing he has married a woman named Ryoko Ema.
+Distraught, Gorgeous goes to her bedroom and writes a letter to her aunt, asking if she can visit her for the summer instead.
+Her aunt replies and allows her to come.
+Gorgeous invites her six friends: Prof, who is highly academic and very good at problem-solving; Melody, who has an affinity for music; Kung Fu, who is athletic and especially skilled at kung fu; Mac, who has a big appetite; Sweet, who is bubbly and gentle; and Fantasy, who is a constant daydreamer.

-After a tour of the home, the girls leave the watermelon in a well to keep it cold.
-Mac later goes to retrieve the watermelon and does not return.
-When Fantasy goes to retrieve the watermelon from the well, she finds Mac's decapitated head, which flies in the air and bites Fantasy's buttocks before she escapes.
-The encounter is initially disregarded by the other girls, but over time they also begin to encounter other supernatural traps throughout the house.
-The aunt disappears after entering the broken refrigerator, and the girls are attacked or possessed by a series of items in the house, such as Gorgeous becoming possessed after using her aunt's mirror and Sweet disappearing after being attacked by mattresses.
-The girls try to escape the house, but after Gorgeous is able to leave through a door, the rest of the girls find themselves locked in.
-The girls try to find the aunt to unlock the door but discover Mac's severed hand in a jar.
-Melody begins to play the piano to keep the girls' spirits up and they hear Gorgeous singing upstairs.
-As Prof and Kung Fu go to investigate, Melody's fingers are bitten off by the piano, and it ultimately eats her whole.
+On arriving at the aunt's house in the countryside, the girls are greeted by her and present a watermelon.
+After a tour of the home, they leave the watermelon in a well to keep it cold.
+Mac later goes to retrieve it and does not return.
+When Fantasy goes to the well, she finds Mac's disembodied head, which flies into the air and bites Fantasy's buttocks before she escapes.
+The incident is initially disregarded by the others, but over time, they begin to encounter supernatural traps throughout the house.

+The aunt disappears after entering the broken refrigerator.
+The girls are attacked or possessed by various items: Gorgeous becomes possessed after using her aunt's mirror; Kung Fu is attacked by flaming logs, losing her skirt; Sweet disappears after being attacked by mattresses.
+The girls try to escape, but after Gorgeous manages to leave through a door, the others find themselves locked in.
+Searching for the aunt, they instead discover Mac's severed hand in a jar.
+Melody plays the piano to lift their spirits, and they hear Gorgeous singing upstairs.
+As Prof and Kung Fu investigate, the piano bites off Melody's fingers and ultimately eats her.